OctopusDeploy/docs/src/pages/docs/security/authentication/guest-login.md

 ## Enable guest user via UI {#Guestlogin-Enableguestlogin}

-You can enable your guest accounts from the Octopus Web Portal by navigating to **{{Configuration,Settings,Guest Login}}**.
+You can enable your guest accounts from the Octopus Web Portal by navigating to **Configuration ➜ Settings ➜ Guest Login**.
 From there you can click the **Is Enabled** checkbox to enable or disable the Guest account.

 ![](/docs/security/authentication/images/enableguests1.png "width=500")
 ![](/docs/security/authentication/images/enableguests2.png "width=500")